 The Seminar Series and Fieldtrip component of the LPP consists of six seminars and two field trips.
 Students are expected to attend and participate actively in a minimum of 80% of all scheduled seminars and field trips.
 Prior to each seminar, students are required to complete a number of set readings.
 Students must demonstrate adequate preparation for each seminar and field trip through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.
-Please see Appendix IV.
+Please see Appendix I for more detail about this component of the program.
+A marking rubric for the component is provided in Appendix IV.

-3. Practicum Placement (160 hours)
+3. Professional Placement (160 hours)

-Students undertake a supervised practicum placement at a participating professional placement organisation.
+Students undertake a supervised professional placement at a participating professional placement organisation.
 Required tasks will vary depending on the professional placement organisation.
 Without good reason and the permission of their professional placement organisation mentor, students must attend their placement during all contracted working hours.
 Furthermore, students must satisfy both their professional placement organisation and the LPP Academic Program Officer that they have performed all assigned tasks to a satisfactory standard.
 On completion of the practicum, the professional placement organisation mentor will be asked to evaluate the student's performance.
 The mentor will be asked to comment on criteria related to both generic skills (e.g. interpersonal, communication, professionalism, initiative) and discipline-specific knowledge.
 A marking rubric for the component is provided in Appendix IV.